Rockettes cancel annual Christmas Spectacular early due to COVID-19 - NewsBreak

 MSG Entertainment announced Friday that “The Christmas Spectacular Starring the Radio City Rockettes” will forgo the rest of its season due to “increasing challenges from the pandemic.”

 “We had hoped we could make it through the season and are honored to have hosted hundreds of thousands of fans at more than 100 shows over the last seven weeks,” MSG Entertainment said in a statement.
-“We have loved bringing back this cherished tradition that helps usher in the holiday season in New York City and look forward to welcoming fans back to Radio City Music Hall in 2022.”Boeing drops COVID-19 vaccine mandate
+“We have loved bringing back this cherished tradition that helps usher in the holiday season in New York City and look forward to welcoming fans back to Radio City Music Hall in 2022.”Court allows Biden employer vaccine mandate to take effect

 This year’s show began on November 5 and was set to run until January 2, 2022.